hsupunw/people-client/README.md

 - Angular 7 dev environment has been set up

 ## Development server
-- Run `ng serve` on project roor to run a dev server.
+- On Project root, run `npm install` to install node modules.
+And then `ng serve` on to run a dev server.
 Navigate to `http://localhost:4200/`.
 - Credentials
   - User Name: admin
   - Password: admin